jamesmstone/dockerfiles/idea-ultimate/README.md

 Copyright (c) 2016 Florin Patan

-If you want to read the full license text, please see the [LICENSE](https://github.com/dlsniper/docker-intellij/blob/master/LICENSE) file in this directory.
+If you want to read the full license text, please see the [LICENSE](https://github.com/dlsniper/docker-intellij/blob/master/LICENSE) file.
 IntelliJ IDEA and all the other plugins are or may be trademarks of their respective owners / creators.
 Please read the individual licenses for them.